Roomba 790 vs 880 – Bristled brush vs Extractors, Who Wins?

 Bottom View

-Both the 790 and the 880 have the same user control layout (on top).
-Biggest difference would be the color.
+The 790 and the 880 have the same user control layout (on top).
+The biggest difference is the color.

 Roomba 790 has a predominantly light blue finish in the middle with a gray other ring (these are the bumpers).

-Take note that the 790 is basically the same machine as the 770 and 780 the only difference is the accessories included in the package.
+Note that the 790 is the same machine as the 770 and 780.
+The only difference is the accessories included in the package.

-The 880 uses a combination dark gray and charcoal finish which is less prone to getting dirty (at least aesthetically).
+The 880 combines a dark gray and charcoal finish, less prone to getting dirty (at least aesthetically).

-Both these machines have the same dimension – diameter and height so these robots will be able to clean underneath beds with a clearance of at least 3.8 inches.
+These machines have the exact dimensions – diameter and height so these robots can clean underneath beds with a clearance of at least 3.8 inches.

-Another similarity is underneath the hood so to speak.
-Both of these autonomous cleaners use the same vacuum motor and have HEPA filtration.
+Another similarity is underneath the hood.
+These autonomous cleaners use the same vacuum motor and have HEPA filtration.

-Also the navigation system of both of these use are the same – a random cleaning pattern.
+Also, the navigation system of both uses is the same – a random cleaning pattern.

 Roomba Long Exposure Pattern

-Roomba only upgraded their navigation system in the 980 that uses a pattern similar to the Neato Botvac.
+Roomba only upgraded their navigation system in the 980, which uses a pattern similar to the Neato Botvac.

-This means a more predictable pattern that has better efficiency.
-I’ve already compared the 880 and the 980 in this article so make sure to check that out.
+This means a more predictable pattern with better efficiency.
+I’ve already compared the 880 and the 980 in this article, so check that out.

-So is the $20 difference worth it?
-That’s what we’re going to find out in this next section.
+So, is the $20 difference worth it?
+We’ll find out in the next section.

 Bristled brush vs extractors

-When you turn both the robots upside down, you’ll see the biggest difference between these two robots – the motorized brush.
+When you turn both the robots upside down, you’ll see the most significant difference between these two robots – the motorized brush.

-The Roomba 790 uses a similar style brush that other Roomba robots use ever since they started manufacturing robot vacuums that combines a bristle and squeegee type brush.
+The Roomba 790 uses a brush similar to the one used by other Roomba robots ever since they started manufacturing robot vacuums that combine a bristle and squeegee-type brush.

 The combination of these two has been very effective.
-It is a big reason why the Roomba has been one of the bestselling robot cleaners for over 2 decades already.
+It is a big reason why the Roomba has been one of the bestselling robot cleaners for over two decades.

-The bristles pick up a lot of dust bunnies and hair (both human and pet).
-While the squeegee brush pick up dust and other fine debris.
+The bristles pick up a lot of dust bunnies and hair (both human and pet), while the squeegee brush picks up dust and other fine debris.

 But here’s the problem.
-This requires constant cleaning to remove wrapped up hair and dust bunnies that takes time to clean.
+This requires constant cleaning to remove wrapped-up hair and dust bunnies, which takes time.

 Depending on how often you use your robot vacuum, you may have to spend 10 to 15 minutes cleaning the brush roll every week.

-Here’s a detailed instruction on how to empty the bin and clean the brushes…
+Here are detailed instructions on how to empty the bin and clean the brushes.

-In an effort to save consumers time from constantly cleaning the bristled brushes, iRobot has moved away from the bristle brush and developed a newer system that does not use any bristles or squeegee.
+To save consumers time from constantly cleaning bristled brushes, iRobot has discontinued the bristle brush and developed a newer system that does not use bristles or a squeegee.

-They call it the AeroForce Cleaning System that Roomba says will provide 50% better cleaning performance.
+They call it the AeroForce Cleaning System, which Roomba says will provide 50% better cleaning performance.

 At the heart of this is what they call the tangle-free extractors.